 Air Products and Chemicals, Inc.

 Armstrong World Industries, Inc.

 Avery Dennison Corporation

 Ball Corporation

 Borg Warner Inc.

-Cameron International Corporation

 Dover Corporation

 Eastman Chemical Company

 Ecolab Inc.

+Energizer Holdings, Inc.

+Herman Miller, Inc.

+ITT Corporation

+Masco Corp.

+Molson Coors Brewing Company

+Newell Brands, Inc.

+Owens-Illinois Inc.

+Packaging Corporation of America

-Rockwell Automation, Inc. Energizer Holdings, Inc. FMC Technologies, Inc. Sealed Air Corporation Herman Miller, Inc. Sonoco Products Company ITT Corporation Steelcase, Inc. Masco Corp.
-The Scott's Miracle-Gro Company Molson Coors Brewing Company Tupperware Brands Corporation Newell Brands, Inc. USG Corporation Owens-Illinois Inc. Vulcan Materials Company Packaging Corporation of America WestRock Company
+Rockwell Automation, Inc.

+Sealed Air Corporation

+Sonoco Products Company Steelcase, Inc. TechnipFMC plc The Scott's Miracle-Gro Company Tupperware Brands Corporation USG Corporation Vulcan Materials Company WestRock Company
-Role of the Compensation and Benefits Committee

-The Committee is responsible for establishing the Company's general compensation philosophy and working with management to develop all equity compensation plans or programs and other compensation programs in which the CEO and other executive officers participate.
-Annually the Committee reviews market data provided by the Committee's compensation consultant, reviews and approves all of the compensation arrangements of the Company's executive officers and directs the Board's process for evaluating the performance and compensation of the President and CEO.
-From time to time the Committee also reviews, evaluates and approves the Company's health and welfare plan offerings and the Company's retirement and savings plans.
-The Committee is also responsible for directing the annual succession planning (except for the CEO) and facilitating the Board's review and approval of all succession matters.
+Role of the Compensation and Management Development Committee executive officers participate.
+The Committee works to ensure that the Company's practices, policies and programs link pay to performance, encourage an appropriate degree of risk taking, are consistent with the Company's talent objectives of attracting, retaining, rewarding and motivating key employees, and align the interests of key employees with those of stakeholders.
+Annually the Committee reviews the Company's compensation programs and assesses whether any risks arising from such practices, policies and programs are reasonably likely to have a material adverse effect on the Company.
+In addition, annually the Committee reviews market data provided by the Committee's compensation consultant, reviews and approves all of the compensation arrangements of the Company's executive officers, and directs the Board's process for evaluating the performance and compensation of the President and CEO.
+From time to time the Committee also reviews, evaluates and approves the Company's health and welfare plan offerings and the Company's retirement and savings plans to ensure their alignment with the market, effectiveness in attracting and retaining talent and cost effectiveness.